zapier/litdoc/README.md

 $ ./node_modules/.bin/litdoc input.md output.html
 ```

-Or you can use it directly in your application.
+Or you can use it directly in your application, generating the HTML inline.

 ```js
 var litdoc = require('litdoc');